openedx/edx-platform/docs/course_authors/source/establish_grading_policy.rst

 Alternatively, you can :ref:`Set the Grace Period` for your assignments to cover any misunderstandings about time.
 For example, some classes have set a grace period of 1 day, 6 hours, and 1 minute.
 The grace period applies to all assignments.

-For more information, see :ref:`Establish a Grading Policy`.